Amsterdam/meldingen-frontend/README.md

 - Start all applications in development mode with `npm run dev`
 - Build all applications for production using `npm run build`

+## Code of Conduct

+We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.
+Read [our Code of Conduct](https://github.com/Amsterdam/.github/blob/main/CODE_OF_CONDUCT.md) if you haven’t already.

 ## License

 This project is free and open-source software licensed under the